-She wouldn’t have known about the variety of addictions out there—and that her husband checked several boxes.
+She wouldn’t have known about the variety of addictions (or habit-forming patterns of behavior) out there — and that her husband checked several boxes.
 Edna could have taken the awful things he said to her to heart and started believing them herself.

-Her biography shares that Edna did sometimes yearn to leave her husband, the big house, and her golf club friends behind.
+Edna did sometimes yearn to leave her husband, the big house, and her golf club friends behind, according to Edna Staebler’s biography.
 But what woman could easily do that during that time period?
 During any time period?
 When divorce became a reality, and took a best friend away from her too, what was Edna Staebler going to do?

 Edna Staebler’s Early Career

 That $150 check from Maclean’s did much to spur Edna on.
 We’ve all been there.
-Tangible evidence of your skills go far.
+Tangible evidence of your skills go far in terms of motivation.
 Edna went on to write pieces for Chatelaine, Reader’s Digest, Star Weekly, Canadian Living, and Saturday Night magazine.

 That wouldn’t be the last time Edna would try to find somewhere to stay and a way “in” to better understand a community.

 Is that the way journalists normally handle a story?
 No. Not at all.
 But, Edna didn’t consider herself a journalist.
 She wanted to keep her style, not dull it down with facts and figures.
-Plus, she made friends, life-long friends, whose consistent correspondence led Edna to write about Old Order Amish cooking for a different article in Maclean’s in 1954.
+Plus, she made friends — life-long friends — whose consistent correspondence led Edna to write about Old Order Amish cooking for a different article published in Maclean’s in 1954.

 Edna Staebler Writes a Cookbook

 If you are in the Guelph, Ontario area, visit the University of Guelph Edna Staebler Collection to read a host of Edna’s magazine articles.